josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 However, _don't stop there_.
 If your qualifications are all you have to stand on—“I have proficiency in _x_, _y_, and _z_”—then you haven't given a prospective employer any reason at all to hire you over anyone else with those same skills.

-Besides, most hard skills, on their own, aren't particularly valuable to employers.
-For just about any hard skill you can list—say, React experience—there's a metaphorical line of humans down the hallway with that skill.
+Besides, most hard skills aren't particularly valuable on their own.
+For just about any skill you can list—say, React experience—there's a metaphorical line of humans down the hallway with that skill.
 (Hell, there are probably trained monkeys who can write JSX these days.)

 You're never going to win the checklist game.
-Somebody else will always have a longer, more impressive list.
 So don't compete purely on that level.

 <CalloutPlusQuote>